syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 ### for an individual column

-The SfDataGrid allows to disable sorting for an individual column using the [GridColumn.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~AllowSorting.html) property.
+The data grid disables sorting for an individual column using the [GridColumn.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~AllowSorting.html) property.
 The default value of this property is `true`.
 So all the columns in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection can be sorted when `SfDataGrid.AllowSorting` is set to `true`.

 To disable sorting for an individual column, follow the code example: